Palestinian fedayeen: Gaza Strip

-The emergence of a fedayeen movement in the Gaza Strip was catalyzed by Israel's occupation of the territory during the 1967 war.
-Palestinian fedayeen from Gaza "waged a mini-war" against Israel for three years before the movement was crushed by the Israeli military in 1971 under the orders of then Defense Minister, Ariel Sharon.

-Palestinians in Gaza were proud of their role in establishing a fedayeen movement there when no such movement existed in the West Bank at the time.
-The fighters were housed in refugee camps or hid in the citrus groves of wealthy Gazan landowners, carrying out raids against Israeli soldiers from these sites.
+The emergence of a fedayeen movement in the Gaza Strip was catalyzed by Israel's occupation of the territory during the 1967 Six-Day War.
+Palestinian fedayeen from Gaza "waged a mini-war" against Israel for three years before the movement was crushed by the Israeli military in 1971 under the orders of then-Israel Defense Minister Ariel Sharon.
+The fedayeen hid among non-combatants in refugee camps or in the citrus groves of wealthy Gazan landowners, carrying out raids against Israeli soldiers from these sites.

-The most active of the fedayeen groups in Gaza was the PFLP, an offshoot of the Arab Nationalist Movement (ANM)—who enjoyed instant popularity among the already secularized, socialist population who had come of age during Egyptian President Nasser's rule of Gaza.
-The emergence of armed struggle as the liberation strategy for the Gaza Strip reflected larger ideological changes within the Palestinian national movement toward political violence.
+The most active of the fedayeen groups in Gaza was the PFLP, an offshoot of the Arab Nationalist Movement (ANM), which enjoyed popularity among the secularized, socialist population who had come of age during Egyptian president Gamal Abdel Nasser's rule of Gaza.
+The emergence of armed resistance as the liberation strategy for the Gaza Strip reflected larger ideological changes within the Palestinian national movement toward political violence.

 The ideology of armed struggle was, by this time, broadly secular in content; Palestinians were asked to take up arms not as part of a jihad against the infidel but to free the oppressed from the Zionist colonial regime.
 The vocabulary of liberation was distinctly secular.

 The "radical left" dominated the political scene, and the overarching slogan of the time was, "We will liberate Palestine first, then the rest of the Arab world."

-During Israel's 1971 military campaign to contain or control the fedayeen, an estimated 15,000 suspected fighters were rounded up and deported to detention camps in Abu Zneima and Abu Rudeis in the Sinai.
-Dozens of homes were demolished by Israeli forces, rendering hundreds of people homeless.
+During Israel's 1971 military campaign to contain the fedayeen, an estimated 15,000 suspected fighters were arrested and deported to detention camps in Abu Zenima and Abu Rudeis in the Sinai.
+Dozens of homes were demolished by Israeli forces, rendering hundreds homeless.
 According to Milton-Edwards, "This security policy successfully instilled terror in the camps and wiped out the fedayeen bases."
-The destruction of the secular infrastructure, paved the way for the rise of the Islamic movement, which began organizing as early as 1969–1970, led by Sheikh Ahmed Yassin.
+The destruction of the secular infrastructure paved the way for the rise of Islamism, which began organizing as early as 1969–1970, led by Sheikh Ahmed Yassin.